Managing sensitive data securely with secrets

 Use secrets in JMeter

 In JMeter, you can reference a configured secret using the prefix BZM_SECRET.
 Add a default value to your secret after the secret name.
-If the secret is not configured in your workspace, the test uses the default value.

 Secrets included in your test script are automatically detected when you upload your test script when your test script is written in JMeter.
 The Secrets section appears as enabled, but is read only.